deep5050/radio-active/README.md

-> `--search`, `-S` : Search for a station on the internet.
+> `--search`, `-S`: Search for a station online.

-> `--play`, `-P`: You can pass an exact name from your favorite stations or alternatively pass any direct stream url.
-This would bypass any user slection menu (useful when running from another srcipt)
+> `--play`, `-P`: You can pass an exact name from your favorite stations or alternatively pass any direct stream URL.
+This would bypass any user selection menu (useful when running from another script)

-> `--uuid`,`-U` : When station names are too long or confusing (or multiple
+> `--uuid`,`-U`: When station names are too long or confusing (or multiple
-> results for the same name) use the station's uuid to play . --uuid gets the
+> results for the same name) use the station's uuid to play. --uuid gets the
 > greater priority than `--search`.
-Example: 96444e20-0601-11e8-ae97-52543be04c81. type `u` on runtime command to get the UUID of a station.
+Example: 96444e20-0601-11e8-ae97-52543be04c81. type `u` on the runtime command to get the UUID of a station.

-> `--loglevel`, : Don't need to specify unless you are developing it. `info` , `warning` , `error` , `debug`
+> `--loglevel`,: Don't need to specify unless you are developing it. `info`, `warning`, `error`, `debug`

-> `-F` : Add current station to your favorite list.
+> `-F`: Add the current station to your favorite list.
 Example: `-F my_fav_1`

 > `-A`: Add any stations to your list.
 You can add stations that are not currently available on our API.
 When adding a new station enter a name and direct URL to the audio stream.

-> `--limit`: Specify how much search results should be diplayed.
+> `--limit`: Specify how many search results should be displayed.

-> `--filetype`: Specify the extension of the final recording file. default is `mp3`. you can provide `-T auto` to autodetect the codec and set file extension accrodingly (in original form).
+> `--filetype`: Specify the extension of the final recording file. default is `mp3`. you can provide `-T auto` to autodetect the codec and set file extension accordingly (in original form).

 > DEFAULT_DIR: is `/home/user/Music/radioactive`